hattiechung/hattiechung.github.io/index.md

 <img class="profile-picture" src="profile.jpg" style="float: right;" align="right" width="400">

 Hello!
-I am a postdoctoral researcher at The Broad Institute of MIT and Harvard co-advised by [Aviv Regev](https://www.broadinstitute.org/bios/aviv-regev) (now at [Genentech](https://www.gene.com/scientists/our-scientists/aviv-regev)) and [Fei Chen](https://www.insitubiology.org/people).
+I am a postdoctoral researcher at The [Broad Institute](https://www.broadinstitute.org/) of MIT and Harvard co-advised by [Aviv Regev](https://www.broadinstitute.org/bios/aviv-regev) (now at [Genentech](https://www.gene.com/scientists/our-scientists/aviv-regev)) and [Fei Chen](https://www.insitubiology.org/people).

-I am an experimental and computational biologist interested in predicting how cells respond to external signals in their native tissue contexts.
-In particular, I develop proteogenomic tools that measure dynamic cell signaling states, with a focus on drug response and sensory systems.
-I use single-cell and machine learning approaches to collect and model multi-modal biological information.
+I am an experimental and computational biologist developing tools to study how cells respond to external signals in their native tissue contexts.
+In particular, I develop single-cell proteogenomic tools that measure cell signaling in tissues, applied to studying drug response and how sensory systems integrate external cues.

 I received my Ph.
 D. in [Systems Biology](https://ssqbiophd.hms.harvard.edu/) from Harvard University as a Paul and Daisy [Soros Fellow](https://www.pdsoros.org/meet-the-fellows/hattie-chung) advised by [Roy Kishony](https://kishony.technion.ac.il/) (now at Technion–Israel Institute of Technology, where I spent 3 summers).
 My thesis was on evolutionary dynamics, in the context of how pathogens evolve during respiratory infections.